The Story of Stilton Cheese

 There are just six dairies in the world licensed to make Stilton Cheese.
 All except one have quintessential English names - Colston Bassett Dairy, Cropwell Bishop, Long Clawson Dairy, Quenby Hall, Tuxford & Tebbutt Creamery, and dull and unpretentious Websters.
 Together, they turn out a million wheels of Stilton a year.

-To start with you have to be in the English counties of Leicestershire, Nottinghamshire, or Derbyshire; they’re in the middle of the country.
+To qualify as a Stilton Cheese maker you have to be in the English counties of Leicestershire, Nottinghamshire, or Derbyshire; they’re in the middle of the country.
 Stilton enjoys Protected Designation of Origin status, meaning that to carry the name it must be made in those counties and the milk must come from that region as well.
 So, Stilton Cheese cannot legally be made in Stilton.